njali2001/popsom/README.md

 POPSOM is a Python library for dealing with population-base Self-Organizing Maps.
 This work was derived from [R-based POPSOM](https://github.com/lutzhamel/popsom) which developed and maintained by [Dr. Lutz Hamel](https://web.uri.edu/cs/meet/lutz-hamel/) and his former students.

+This version of popsom is based on the R implementation of popsom version 4.x.
+Furthermore it is missing key functionality compared to the R implementation, namely, the native implementation of the VSOM training algorithm based on ideas from tensor algebra.

 ## Installation

 ### Requirements